What To Do When Your Husband Wants To Separate

 • Don’t be afraid of it.

-A separation can look like it’s over from the outside, but what can come out of it with the right plan and effort is an opportunity to fix your marriage and make it better for both of you.
+A separation can look like it’s over from the outside, but with the right plan and effort it can actually be an opportunity to fix your marriage and make it better for both of you.

 Are you thinking your husband wants to separate?
 Has he already told you so?
 Please share with other readers what that’s been like so you can get their feedback and support.